Decay estimates for the quadratic tilt-excess of integral varifolds: Introduction

 {\numberline{}Introduction} \paragraph{Overview} This paper investigates pointwise regularity properties of integral varifolds satisfying integrability conditions on its generalised mean curvature where pointwise regularity is measured by the decay of the quadratic tilt-excess.
 As classical regularity may fail on a set of positive measure, see Allard \cite[8.1\,(2)]{MR0307015} and Brakke \cite[6.1]{MR485012}, the notion of tilt-excess decay serves as a weak measure of regularity suitable for studying regularity near almost every point of a varifold.
 In fact, aside from being used as an intermediate step to classical regularity, see Allard \cite{MR0307015}, decay estimates have been employed as a tool for both perpendicularity of mean curvature in Brakke \cite{MR485012} and locality of mean curvature in Sch\"atzle \cite{rsch:willmore,MR2064971,MR1906780}.

 In the present paper it is established that there is a qualitative change in the nature of the results obtainable when the Sobolev exponent corresponding to the integrability exponent of the mean curvature drops below $2$.
 The core of the proof of the pointwise results relies on the harmonic approximation procedure introduced by de~Giorgi in \cite{MR0179651} (see also \cite[p.~231--263]{EnnioDeGiorgi_SelectedPapers}) and Almgren in \cite{MR0225243} and used in the present setting by Allard in \cite{MR0307015} and Brakke in \cite{MR485012}.
-Additionally, to obtain the present pointwise results, a new coercive estimate is proven, the Sobolev Poincar\'e type estimates of \cite{snulmenn:poincare.v2} are adapted and a new iteration procedure is introduced.
+Additionally, to obtain the present pointwise results, a new coercive estimate is proven, the Sobolev Poincar\'e type estimates of \cite{snulmenn.poincare} are adapted and a new iteration procedure is introduced.
+The latter may also be used in studying partial regularity for systems of elliptic partial differential equations. \paragraph{Known results} The notation follows Federer \cite{MR41:1976} and, concerning varifolds, Allard \cite{MR0307015}, see Section \ref{sec:not}. \begin{hypotheses} Suppose $\vdim$ and $\adim$ are positive integers, $\vdim < \adim$, $1 \leq p \leq \infty$, $U$ is an open subset of $\rel^\adim$, $V \in \IVar_\vdim ( U)$, $\| \delta V \|$ is a Radon measure and, if $p > 1$,